 Gestalt: Enhancing the customer’s path to purchase

-by Leeya Hendricks (@LeeyaHendricks) Good customer experience is the responsibility of everyone in a business, not just the sales teams or service centre.
-This approach is important as we consider the customers’ path to purchase.
-Companies that create unforgettable customer experiences set themselves apart from their competitors.
-To improve customer experience, we need to move from touchpoints to journey — a journey that flows.
+by Leeya Hendricks (@LeeyaHendricks) Good customer experience (CX) is the responsibility of everyone in a business, not just the sales teams, service centre or — increasingly — marketing.
+This shared approach is especially important as we consider the customer’s path to purchase.
+Companies that create unforgettable CX focus on the entire journey, highlighting the need to move from isolated touchpoints to a journey that flows.

-McKinsey & Company outlines the potential of getting this right perfectly, which we should use as a holy grail for success: “[M]aximizing satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20 percent but also to lift revenue by up to 15 percent while lowering the cost of serving customers by as much as 20 percent.”
+McKinsey & Company perfectly sums up the benefit of getting it right: “[M]aximising satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20% but also to lift revenue by up to 15% while lowering the cost of servicing customers by as much as 20%.”

 Customer experience mapping vs customer journey mapping